Japan SKI TOURING Trips GEAR LIST

 SKIING EQUIPMENT

-• AT touring skis or telemark skis or splitboard
+• AT touring skis or telemark skis or splitboard.
+Skis at least 100 mm underfoot are recommended for this trip.

 • Understand that telemark and snowboard bindings may not be releasable and greatly increase your risk if caught in an avalanche.